Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 B_{dst} \leftarrow (a_{image}*a_{paint}*B_{image}*B_{paint}+a_{dst}*B_{dst}*(1-a_{image}*a_{paint}*B_{image}))/a_{tmp}
 $$

 If the drawing surface has a luminance-only format, the pixels of the image being drawn are each converted to luminance format using formula (3) of section 3.4.2 prior to applying the stencil equations.
-In terms of the blending functions α(αsrc, αdst) andc(csrc, cdst, αsrc, αdst) defined in Section 13.2, the stenciled output luminance and alpha values for an luminance-only destination are:
+In terms of the blending functions Î±(Î±src, Î±dst) andc(csrc, cdst, Î±src, Î±dst) defined in Section 13.2, the stenciled output luminance and alpha values for an luminance-only destination are:

-수식
+ìˆ˜ì‹

 10.9 Reading and Writing Drawing Surface Pixels
 <a name="Reading_and_Writing_Drawing_Surface_Pixels"></a>